Qualy-org/qualy-front/README.md

 - [Stylus](http://learnboost.github.io/stylus/)
 - [Browsersync](https://www.browsersync.io/)

 For grid system uses [Jeet](http://jeet.gs/) with some help from [Kouto Swiss](http://kouto-swiss.io/) for animations, reset and a lot of great mixins.
-And [Rupture](https://github.com/jenius/rupture) for responsive utilities.
+[Rupture](https://github.com/jenius/rupture) for responsive utilities and uses ITCSS to build the CSS Architecture.

 ## Getting Started